okta/okta.github.io/_source/_posts/2018-01-30-jhipster-ionic-with-oidc-authentication.md

 I hope you've enjoyed this tour of Ionic for JHipster.
 Since JHipster supports progressive web apps (PWAs), you might be asking yourself, why Ionic instead of a PWA?

-The first version of 21-Points Health I wrote with JHipster 2.x was painful to use on a mobile device, mostly because it didn't have remember me support.
+The first version of [21-Points Health](https://github.com/mraible/21-points) I wrote with JHipster 2.x was painful to use on a mobile device, mostly because it didn't have remember me support.
 The 4.x version of 21-Points Health is better, but it's still not great.
 If PWA support was better on the iPhone (and it [will be soon](https://twitter.com/rmondello/status/956256845311590400)!), I might think differently.
 In the meantime, I like that Ionic provides a UI that looks like a native app, and its animations and things like pull-to-refresh are hard to beat.

 I want to develop the **best user experience**.
 Native apps are painful to distribute, but they still seem to work better than PWAs (on iOS).
 The beauty of the way that Ionic integrates with JHipster is you can have both!
 You can turn your JHipster app into a PWA (instructions are in your app's README) *and* distribute a mobile app in the app store.
-If you slap on on some analytics, you see which one gets more usage, and determine the best client for yourself.
+If you slap on some analytics, you can see which one gets more usage, and determine the best client for yourself.

 ## Learn More About Ionic and JHipster

 I've written a thing or two about JHipster and Ionic on this blog.
-If you'd like to see how to deploy your Ionic app to a mobile device, I recommend reading the [deploy to a mobile device](/blog/2017/05/17/develop-a-mobile-app-with-ionic-and-spring-boot#deploy-to-a-mobile-device) section of [Tutorial: Develop a Mobile App With Ionic and Spring Boot](/blog/2017/05/17/develop-a-mobile-app-with-ionic-and-spring-boot#deploy-to-a-mobile-device).
+If you'd like to see how to deploy your Ionic app to a mobile device, I recommend reading the [deploy to a mobile device](/blog/2017/05/17/develop-a-mobile-app-with-ionic-and-spring-boot#deploy-to-a-mobile-device) section of [Tutorial: Develop a Mobile App With Ionic and Spring Boot](/blog/2017/05/17/develop-a-mobile-app-with-ionic-and-spring-boot).
 I showed how to add OIDC authentication to an Ionic app in [Build an Ionic App with User Authentication](https://developer.okta.com/blog/2017/08/22/build-an-ionic-app-with-user-authentication).

 You can find the source code for the application developed in this post at <https://github.com/oktadeveloper/okta-ionic-jhipster-example>.